IBE160/SG-Gruppe-13/proposal.md

   - They also see a dropdown near the text field, where they can choose their grade level
   - There is also a flag nearby, which represents what language the chatbot will use.
 If they click the flag, they can change the language.
+3. **Exit point**
+  - They click on a "Home button" to return to landing page.

 **Exit Point**: Student returns to landing page